 The first ISP must take place as on-campus study in order to assure the opportunity for frequent consultation between student and ISP adviser.
 When strongly justified by the educational benefits of a project, a student may petition the Provost for a waiver of this requirement.
-To petition for a waiver, a student should send a petition form, found here and include a letter to the Provost describing the project and explaining what educational benefits justify doing the project off campus.
+To petition for a waiver, a student should send a petition form, found here (must be logged into the myNCF portal to access this document) and include a letter to the Provost describing the project and explaining what educational benefits justify doing the project off campus.
 The petition should be accompanied by the completed Independent Study Project Description Form and a letter of support from the project advisor.
 Transfer students are not bound by this requirement, although on-campus study during the first ISP is strongly recommended.
 When practical, subsequent ISPs should also be done as on-campus study to permit adviser-student consultation.